Hiring Guide: How to Use Indeed’s Employer Tools

 Filter to find quality candidates

-As people start applying for your job(s), you can use your Employer Dashboard to filter your applicants based on their answers to your questions.
+As people start applying for your job(s), you can use Indeed Connect to filter your applicants based on their answers to your questions.
 You can also filter by other criteria like education, location and work experience to quickly find top candidates.

 For more info about filtering and keeping track of candidates, read our article on How to Screen and Manage Candidates with Indeed for Employers.

 You can only filter applicants by the questions you marked as deal breakers.
-Questions marked optional will not appear in your Employer Dashboard.
+Questions marked optional will not appear in Indeed Connect.

 Screen applicants with Indeed skills tests